lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 # Concluding Remarks

 There you have it, a comprehensive overview of the extract operator, including a set of examples illustrating the key concepts for programming assignments 1 and 3 in *R Programming*.
-Solving the specific nuances of the actual assignment problems are left to the students to solve, such as handling of missing values and use of the parameters within each function.
+Specific nuances of the actual assignment problems are left to the students to solve, such as handling of missing values and use of the parameters within each function.

 # References